netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

     The official Citrix ingress controller docker image is available at: <span style="color:red"> `quay.io/citrix/citrix-k8s-ingress-controller:1.7.6` </span>

-2. Configure reachability to the pod network.
+2. Configure reachability to the pod network using one of the following.

     - **Static routing**: